suraj-9849/IntelleX/README.md

 ## 🛠 What It Does

 IntellexAI is an AI-powered surveillance platform that:
-- Detects crime, suspicious activities, and emergencies (e.g., fainting, choking).
+- Detects crime, suspicious activities, and emergencies (e.g., fainting, choking, fighting).
 - Sends real-time alerts to security teams via email and phone notifications.
 - Generates time-stamped incident reports with video evidence.